LilLexW/music-dna-analyzer/README.md

 # 🎵 Music DNA Analyzer

-Music DNA Analyzer is an interactive music profiling tool built with Python and Streamlit.
+Music DNA Analyzer is a music profiling web application built with Python and Streamlit.

-Users can enter their favourite songs and receive a personalized music profile based on Spotify-style audio features such as energy, positivity, groove, acousticness, and speechiness.
+The app analyzes a user's music preferences using Spotify audio features and generates a personalized Music DNA profile, including personality insights, genre distribution, favourite artists, and song recommendations.

 ---